Methamidophos: Toxicity

 Breakdown in soil is 6.1 days in sand, 309 days in water at pH 5.0, 27 days at pH 7.0, and 3 days at pH 9.0.
 Sunlight accelerates breakdown.
 It is uptaken through roots and leaves of plants.

 It is classified as a WHO Toxicity Class "Class 1b, Highly Hazardous", and its parent chemical, acephate, is "class III, Slightly Hazardous".

 Use

 Methamidophos is used in great quantities in ricefields in China.
 Rice–fish culture is common in the southern parts of China as well as in many other rice-producing countries (e.g., Thailand, Malaysia, and the Philippines).
 Brown rice (unpolished) in this study contained double the concentration of polished rice.
 Both plants and animals did not degrade the pesticide well, and fish for human consumption in these cases contains methamidophos in concentrations roughly similar to brown rice.

-Use in poisoning
+Consumer Toxicity

 Methamidophos was found in dumplings (gyoza) manufactured in China for the Japanese market after a number of consumers became sick.